yakshithkd23/Arduino-Based_Engineering_Projects/README.md

    Replace `COM3` with the correct port for your microcontroller.

 5. **Open `src/main.cpp`:**
-   - Open the `main.cpp` file in the `src` folder and paste the given Arduino code.
+   - Open the `main.cpp` file in the `src` folder and paste the given Arduino code 'main.cpp'.

 6. **Connect the Microcontroller:**
    - Connect your Arduino Uno to the computer via a USB cable.